 The La Parrilla Silver Mine is 100% owned by First Majestic Silver Corp and is comprised of mining concessions that total 69,478 hectares.
 The property has known mineralization throughout, with a complex of five underground mines surrounding the mill including Los Rosarios, La Rosa, San Jose, Quebradillas and San Marcos.

 The property began operations in October 2004 at a rate of 180 tpd.
 It recently underwent a fifth major development project that further expanded the mill to 2,000 tpd (from the previous 850 tpd).
 The expansion was deemed commercially effective on March 1, 2012 and the new parallel 1,000 tpd flotation and 1,000 tpd cyanidation circuits became fully operational.

-In September 2019, the Company temporarily suspended milling operations at the La Parrilla mine.
+In September 2019, the Company suspended production which includes all mining and milling operations at the La Parrilla mine.
 The Company continues to operate a Central Laboratory and a Research & Innovation Centre at La Parrilla.